buda-base/asset-manager/docs/user/AuditTool/Install-1.0.md

 - No requirement for pre-installed Java - Audit-tool provides its own JRE (Java Runtime Engine), at JRE 17.3
 - No need to configure a new install.
 - Much simpler configuration: shell and Powershell scripts are no longer required.
--

 ## Version Information
-Use these values of VER and REL where they appear below
+Use these values of VER and REL where they appear below:

 - Current VER is 1.0
 - Current REL is alpha